Grothendieck--Serre for constant reductive group schemes: Torsors on a smooth affine relative curve

-To prove Theorem \ref{triviality on sm rel. affine curves}, we first use \Cref{equating red gps} to reduce to the case when $G$ is the base change of a reductive $R$-group scheme, and then to the case when $C=\mathbb{A}^1_R$, see \Cref{1st reduction of sec thm}.
-As for the latter, one can approach it via the geometry of affine Grassmannians.
+To prove Theorem \ref{triviality on sm rel. affine curves}, we first reduce to the case when $G$ descends to $R$; this is the only point where the geometrically unibranch assumption on $R$ is used.
+We then reduced to $C=\mathbb{A}^1_R$; see Lemmata \ref{equating red gps} and \ref{1st reduction of sec thm}.
+After these reductions, we use the geometry of the classifying stacks $\b{B}G$ and $\mathrm{Bun}G$.

-\bpp[Reduction to the case when $C=\mathbb{A}_R^1$ and $G$ is constant] We start with the following result for equating reductive group schemes, which was already known to experts, see also \cite{Ces22b}*{Lemma~3.5}. \epp
+\textbf{Reduction to the case when $C=\mathbb{A}_R^1$ and $G$ is constant.} We start with the following result for equating reductive group schemes; see also \cite{Fed23}*{\S4.2}.